shakfu/fs4m/README.md

    - New minimal implementation from scratch
    - Based on fluidsynth 2.4.4
    - Hooks into fluidsynth's builtin command handling infrastructure
+   - Aiming to keep as small as possible (even as single-header lib...)

 ## Building and Development